How do I upgrade my MySQL 5.7 database to MySQL 8?

 5. Import the previously exported database into the newly created MySQL 8 database.

-6. Now, the host and database name must be adjusted.
+6. Now you need to adjust the host and database name.
 In the case of WordPress, you can do this in the "wp-config.php" file.
-Depending on whether you manage your web hosting in our control panel or in the cloud pit, the database server differs.
+Depending on whether you manage your web hosting in our Control Panel or in Cloudpit, the database server differs.

-Keep the old values for safety in case issues arise.
+Keep the old values for safety in case problems occur.